Chizami

-Chizami is a village in the Phek District of the Indian state of Nagaland.
-It is a small village that falls under the North-Eastern region of India.
+Chizami is a village in the Phek district of Nagaland in Northeast India.
 The village has witnessed a revolution in terms of environmental protection & socioeconomic reforms for almost a decade.
-At present, Chizami is today visited by young generation from neighboring areas such as Kohima to complete their internships in the Chizami model of development.
+At present, Chizami is today visited by young generation from neighbouring areas such as Kohima to complete their internships in the Chizami model of development.

 Demographics

-As counted in the Census 2011, Chizami Village has the total number of 586 families residing.
+As counted in the Census 2011, Chizami has the total number of 586 families residing.
 The total population of the village is 2592 in which 1289 are males and 1303 are females.
 The total population of Scheduled Tribes resides here are 2565 out which 1275 are males and 1290 are females.

 Literacy rate

-Chizami Village has a total of 1682 people who are educated in which 911 are males and 771 are females.
+Chizami village has a total of 1682 people who are educated in which 911 are males and 771 are females.

 Industries

 The village of Chizami is popular for its Chizami weave in local textiles.